code-with-amitk/Code-examples/cpu_memory_thread_process/CPU/PCI/Peripheral-Devices/PCIConfigSpace.md

 **1st See (What_is_Peripheral-Device_PCB.md)**

-## PCI Config Space/Config Registers/Config Header
+## A. PCI Config Space/Config Registers/Config Header
 > (PCI = 256 bytes, PCIe = 4096 byte)
 - **What**
 	- Registers present on PCI devices having device information, these are used by CPU for device intialization/configuration.